Marfjeh/ALA-Reken/README.md

 # ALA-Reken
-School project.
+This is a School project.

-# NOTICE: This version is written in 2014, but its going to rewirted soon.
-# For now, do not report bugs. iknow them :)
+Mostly of the code will be in dutch.